 Many small business owners don’t feel the need to insure their company as they feel it’s too insignificant to be at threat.
 If you have employees, insurance is actually a legal requirement.
 As a minimum, you need employer liability insurance, and if you own a commercial property or vehicle you should have these insured as well.
 Your insurance provider will be able to tailor your insurance policy to the type of business you run so it’s a good idea to make a note of any possible risks.
 This way you can ensure you’re covered without overpaying.
 Here are five tips for insuring your small business.

->

-> The Insurance industry is wide and there are several options, so shop around for the best deal.
+The Insurance industry is wide and there are several options, so shop around for the best deal.
 You can try using price comparison sites and reading customer reviews.
 Price comparison sites will be able to give a list of quotes from different insurance providers so you can choose the best option for you.
 You can also compare different types of coverage and decide which are necessary for your business.
-If you think you’re paying too much for your business insurance, then there’s probably a better deal out there.
+You should research insurance companies and speak to them about your needs too before making a final decision.
+Insurance agents in Bend, Oregon will help you tailor your package to the exact needs of your business.
+One thing you should always remember is that if you think you’re paying too much for your business insurance, then there’s probably a better deal out there!

->

-> Outline the risks
+Outline the risks

 The best way to figure out what type of coverage you need is by outlining the dangers to your business.
 Make a note of any possible risks and take this to your insurance provider.
 You might be able to save money on your premium if you don’t need to be covered for high-risk activities.
 On the other hand, you don’t want to be under-covered so make sure you have the insurance policy that’s sufficient to protect your business.

 In order to protect your staff, you need employer liability insurance as a legal requirement.
 This will save you from any potential lawsuits if an employee injures themself at work, for example.
 It’s also a good way to retain employees.
 Your staff might not feel comfortable working for you if you’re not insured.